covid19-hg/covid19_sequencing/README.md

 # covid19_sequencing
 As part of the COVID-19 Host Genetics Global initative, this repo serves to corroborate sample scripts for the sequencing analysis.
 The document that the scripts are based on is titled **COVID-19 Host Genetics Initiative: Whole Exome/Genome Sequencing Analysis Plan**: [link found here](https://docs.google.com/document/d/1X_qjplH8T4BJXSeMQ_sBfQUTiu_kAisicOqGb6B8hcM/edit#heading=h.o2bjrcsk8fjw)

-The entire analytical plan is using the [Hail](https://hail.is/index.html) software developed by the Broad Institute of Harvard and MIT.
+The entire QC plan is using the [Hail](https://hail.is/index.html) software developed by the Broad Institute of Harvard and MIT.

 **Instructions on running the demonstration**